2zqa/AnnoyanceFix/README.md

 4. Click "Add to minecraft.jar" and select the Modloader and AnnoyanceFix files
 6. Run and enjoy! 👍

+## Feedback

+The aim of this mod is to fix simple issues, like tool efficiency and unexplainable/unapologetic behavior of some blocks.
+I.e. bugfixes, not new features!
+Got any suggestions on what I should add next?
+Feel free to let me know by [creating issue](https://github.com/gitpoint/git-point/issues/new).
+Know how to code and want to do it yourself?
+Then look below on how to get started.

 ## Contributing
-If you would like to contribute, nice!
-The aim of this mod is to fix simple issues, like tool efficiency and unexplainable behavior of some blocks...
-Having played for a while now, this mod will probably address most problems you have encountered.
-If you do not know code, feel free to [create an issue](https://github.com/2zqa/AnnoyanceFix/issues/new).
+Thanks for considering contributing!
+To get started:

 1. Download 1.7.3-LTS (MCP fork): `https://github.com/ModificationStation/1.7.3-LTS/`
 2. Fork this repository